pikatchu/closedsource/book/0110-the_trap.md

 The doors closed.

-Leo watched the numbers count up, his stomach twisting with every floor.
+Leo watched the numbers count up, tension building with every floor.

 When the elevator doors opened, Leo immediately spotted Officer Finch at the other end of the corridor.